hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

     style F fill:#2dd4bf,stroke:#14b8a6,stroke-width:1px,color:#fff
 ```

-We split articles into smaller segments of approximately 200 words using linguistic models (**chunking**).
-This respects sentence boundaries and preserves semantic coherence, allowing us to detect multiple frames within a single article rather than treating each article as a single unit.
+First, each article was split into smaller, coherent segments called **chunks** (about 200 words) using linguistic models.
+This helps capture multiple frames coexisting within a single document while keeping each segment short enough for the models (both the annotator and the classifier) to interpret reliably.

-Using an LLM, we then identify what frames exist in the corpus by examining a sample of text chunks.
-This is the **frame induction** step.
-This can be done with minimal guidance (letting the model discover frames) or with specific guidance to address a research question.
-For this analysis, we provided guidance focusing on air pollution sources, which led to eight frames.
-The LLM builds descriptions, semantic cues, and keywords for each frame to guide the following steps.
-After providing some minimal guidance to the Frame inducer, we obtained the following frame definitions:
+Next comes the **frame induction** where I use an LLM to identify the main frames that appear across a sample of chunks.
+The idea is to let the model look across hundreds of short passages and propose a compact set of recurring ways the issue is discussed.
+This can be done with little or no guidance (letting the model discover patterns freely) or with light direction around a specific question.
+In this case, I guided it toward sources of air pollution, which resulted in eight frames.
+The model then generated short descriptions, examples, and keywords for each, forming the schema used in the next steps.

 <div class="chart-item">
   <div class="chart-heading">